AdobeDocs/analytics.es-ES/help/analyze/reports-analytics/reports-customize/customizing-reports-overview.md

  -->

-El período de tiempo del informe determina qué opciones de granularidad están disponibles.
-Por ejemplo, solo puede seleccionar **[!UICONTROL Hourly]** si tiene un intervalo de tiempo de uno o dos días seleccionado.
-Solo puede seleccionar **[!UICONTROL Yearly]** la granularidad si ha seleccionado más de un año.
+El periodo de tiempo del informe determina qué opciones de granularidad se encuentran disponibles.
+For example, you can select only **[!UICONTROL Hourly]** if you have a one or two day time frame selected.
+You can select only **[!UICONTROL Yearly]** granularity if you have more than one year selected.

 **Para especificar la granularidad del informe**